IDeliverable/UwpControls/docs/ScrollSelector.md

 The `ScrollSelector` control is an item selector control that is very similar to a `ListView`, but the currently selected item in the list is both chosen and visualized using the list view's current *scroll position* instead of by pressing/highlighting the item itself.

+The `ScrollSelector` control resides in the `IDeliverable.Controls.Uwp.ScrollSelector` package.

 ## Behavior/interaction

 The `ScrollSelector` displays a selection highlight in the center of the control.
 The item that is currently positioned underneath that selection highlight is the currently selected item.